 On the Death Railway track, Hellfire Pass was such a difficult section to cut through that the most number of labourers lost their lives here.
 People later visualized the labourers working with their torches on inside the cut as light/ fire emanating from the hell.
 Thus, the name Hellfire Pass.

 Today, there is no serviceable railway line there.
 With the help of the Australian government, a memorial site and the Hellfire Pass Memorial Museum have been built there for the visitors.
 The hellfire pass has a trail through the bamboo forest to reach the memorial site.
-We hiked through the forest slopes to the memorial site.
-The atmosphere there was definitely somber.
+Like other tourists, we hiked through the forest slopes to the memorial site.
+As expected, the atmosphere there was definitely somber.
 A feeling of witnessing the historic event of death of a 100,000 labourers there!

 Sai Yok Noi Waterfall